Code-Institute-Submissions/Travel-with-Rajesh/README.md

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).
+(This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).

 In particular, you should provide all details of the differences between the deployed version and the development version, if any, including:

 Different values for environment variables (Heroku Config Vars)?
 Different configuration files?
 Separate git branch?
-In addition, if it is not obvious, you should also describe how to run your code locally.
+In addition, if it is not obvious, you should also describe how to run your code locally.)

 ## Credits

 ### Content
 The text for the section reviews was copied from the facebook page of Travel with Rajesh.
-Some of the text from the trekking page is supplied by the campany Travel with Rajesh but also has been copied of the website of the company Explore Himalaya, https://www.explorehimalaya.com.
-To fill in the text for the remaining treks, Everest base camp where thers was no text for yet.
-The text for the section about us and tours is from the company Travel with Rajesh.
+The text from the trekking page is supplied by the company Travel with Rajesh.
+The contant of the tour section is dumby text of one of the tours that can be found on the Facebook page of the company.
+The dumby text for the section about us that is written by myself as the owner was working at the time I was making this project.

 ### Media :camera: